num30/golang-service-test/README.md

 env CGO_ENABLED=0 go test ./test/stest -tags servicetest -v -c -o bin/service-test
 ```

-then we will build a docker image using [Test.Dockerfile](Test.Dockerfile) created specifically for integration tests.
+then we will build a docker image using [Test.Dockerfile](Test.Dockerfile) created specifically for service tests.

 ```
-docker build -f Test.Dockerfile -t integration-test .
+docker build -f Test.Dockerfile -t service-test .
 ```

 You probably want to do it in a pipeline so [here is an example of Github Action pipeline](.github/workflows/build.yaml) that does that for you.